kilterset/heroku-bun-buildpack/README.md

 script in `package.json` or a `Procfile` with a web process e.g. (`web: bun src/app.js`).

-If you have a build script defined in `package.json` it would be run as part of the deployment.
+If you have a build script defined in `package.json` it will be run as part of the deployment.

+If your have a release script defined in `package.json` a release process type will be added so that this script is run after each deployment.
+You can override this behavior with a `Procfile`.

 ## Installing a specific Bun version